psotou/fintoc/README.md

 The `Link` interface comes with the methods `All` and `Get` (very soon it'll come with the `Update`and `Delete` methods as well).

-The available methods can be used as follows:
+The available methods can be used as follow:

 ```go
 client, err := fintoc.NewClient("secret")